Get

 No. The dog will be allergic to the food ingredient(s) for the rest of their life.
 However, they can be managed long term with the right diet and avoiding the allergens.
 Luckily, most pets only require a hydrolyzed protein diet or a diet with limited ingredients.
 For most dogs that are allergic to a single protein, avoidance is quite easy.
 The diet they can eat will not contain this ingredient.
 Of course, for dogs that are allergic to many things, it can be more difficult to avoid the allergens completely.

 Dogs with complicated food allergies or with more allergies (for example, environmental allergies) may need medication—either long term just during allergy flare-ups.
 Of course, this doesn’t cure the allergy, but it minimizes the signs and makes your dog much more comfortable during those times.
-Allergy management is a team effort that can be very rewarding yet requires close collaboration between you and your veterinarian.
+Allergy management is a team effort that can be very rewarding yet requires close collaboration between you and a veterinarian.

 Can a Dog Suddenly Become Allergic to Their Food?